Cocofeat/TBraTS/README.md

 ##  :fire: NEWS :fire:
 * [06/05] We will release the code as soon as possible.
 * [06/13] We have uploaded our code.
-* [06/22] Our pre printed version of the paper is available at [TBraTS: Trusted Brain Tumor Segmentation](https://arxiv.org/pdf/2206.09309.pdf)
+* [06/22] Our pre-printed version of the paper is available at [TBraTS: Trusted Brain Tumor Segmentation](https://arxiv.org/pdf/2206.09309.pdf)
 ## Citation
 If you find our work is helpful for your research, please consider to cite:
 ```